kaitlynmahoneyy/A01_OPIM5512_kgm19004/README.md

 # A01_OPIM5512_kgm19004
 Repository: `A01 - first OPIM assignment`

-The purpose of this assignment is to become familiar with GitHub (web interface and GitHub desktop), including making a repository, cloning it locally, and executing a simple python script to generate running a box plot.
+The goal of this assignment is to become familiar with GitHub (web interface and GitHub desktop), including making a repository, cloning it locally, and executing a simple python script to generate running a box plot.

 # Data used
 This assignment uses the **California Housing** dataset.
 The following variables are included: